 play Therapy - Edmonton Psychologist - Child Therapy

 Play therapy or child therapy is a research based treatment approach that is proven to be effective for a wide range of issues.
-In play therapy, the use of toys and the child’s imagination are viewed as a way for a kid to express issues they may not have words for.
+Play therapy uses toys, games, and the child’s imagination to enable a child to express issues they may not be able to talk about.
 A play therapist may use art, mask making, sand tray work, puppets, movement, music, dolls, dress up and imaginative play as a means to engage children in the therapeutic process.